 This vegan, grain- and gluten-free chocolate hazelnut tart is excellent whether you have dietary restrictions or not.
 Using a hazelnut cookie as the base was inspired by a reader, who took my gluten-free peanut butter cookies and made a tart with that dough as a base a while back.

 It’s made with coconut flour and maple syrup for a really simple press-in tart shell.
 The base is more chewy than crisp, but the edge bits are a bit snappy.
 Filled with vegan chocolate ganache (made with coconut milk) it’s an elegant, easy dessert.

 The tart isn’t particularly large.
 It’s very rich, with the chocolate truffle filling and hazelnut base, so you just need a small piece.
-I took these photos during currant season, and while topping with a little fruit isn’t mandatory, it’s a good idea.
-A touch of acidity from fruit helps to cut through the richness.
-At this time of year some citrus would be good, like in this chocolate orange tart, or persimmon, or frozen berries.
+I took these photos during currant season, and a touch of acidity from fruit helps to cut through the richness.
+In wintertime, citrus is good, as in this chocolate orange tart, or persimmon, or frozen berries.